 Green City Grant Program

-The second round of grant funding applications is now closed.
+The second round of funding is now closed.

-If you wish to register your interest in possible future rounds please submit your details below.
+If you wish to register your interest in possible future funding, please submit your details below:

 What types of greening projects are eligible?